seatable-data/manual/maintain/clean_database.md

-# Clean Database
+# Clean database

 ## dtable_db

-Since version 1.1.2, we offered command to clear 30 days ago records in dtable_db database.
+Since version 1.2, we offer command to clear records older than 30 days in dtable_db database.

-The following tables will be cleaned.
+The following tables will be cleaned:

 * activities
 * user_activities